info@siddhatech.com Pune, Maharashtra, India

 1. What Is CI/CD?

 CI/CD stands for Continuous Integration (CI) and Continuous Delivery (CD).
 The practices require developers to merge all changes made to code continually.
 All code merges are then combined to create an automatic code build.
 The subsequent build is then used for test sequencing.
+CI/CD are a crucial part of the agile methodology.
 This method allows developers to retrieve results for their testing within a matter of minutes and cuts down on testing time drastically.

 Continuous Integration